About your Pearls

 Pearl Care

-It's important to remember that pearls should never be cleaned using an ultrasonic or steam cleaner.
-For occasional and thorough cleaning, it's best to use warm, soapy water.
-If the pearls are strung, ensure that the string is completely dry before wearing.
+Avoid using ultrasonic or steam cleaners, as they can damage pearls.
+For occasional, thorough cleaning, use warm, soapy water and a soft cloth to gently wipe them.
+If your pearls are strung, ensure the string is completely dry before wearing.

-Remember that pearls should be the last thing to put on and the first thing to take off.
+Lastly, remember that pearls should be the last thing you put on and the first thing you take off.
+With these simple care steps, your pearls will continue to shine beautifully for years to come.